1,001 Sayings and Deeds of the Prophet

 You could not call yourself a Prophet if you did not make prophecies.
-Most of what Muhammad had to say about the future have to do with the portents of the End Times and what will take place on Judgement Day, with a scattering of predictions of a more personal nature.
+Most of what Muhammad had to say about the future had to do with the portents of the End Times and what would take place on Judgement Day, alongside a scattering of predictions of a more personal nature.
 Like most prophecies that are said to have come to pass, a flexible interpretation by those who believe is a prerequisite to their validation.
 Example:

 Some of the wives of the Prophet asked him, "Who amongst us will be the first to follow you (i.e. die after you)?"

 So they started measuring their hands with a stick and Sauda's hand turned out to be the longest.

 (When Zainab bint Jahsh died first of all in the caliphate of 'Umar), we came to know that the long hand was a symbol of practicing charity, so she was the first to follow the Prophet and she used to love to practice charity.
 (Sauda died later in the caliphate of Muawiya.)

 The Koran often defines the crime and the punishment with the sayings of Muhammad filling in the details.
 For example, Allah said in Revelation 17:33, “Whoever is killed unjustly, We have given his heir the power [to demand satisfaction]; but let him not exceed the limit in slaying, for he will be the victor.”

 Satisfaction does not have to be attained through a murder for a murder if the family of the deceased is willing to accept monetary compensation for the loss of a loved one, which Muhammad set at a maximum of 100 camels (Appendix: Setting the Price of a Human Life).